Frequently Asked Questions about Sexual Misconduct

 - Religious/spiritual counselor

 PRIVATE: The University of Minnesota Duluth is committed to creating an environment that encourages students to come forward if they have experienced any form of sexual misconduct.
-University employees (other than those listed above) will seek to keep information related to reports the information private, but they are required to share the information with the UMD Office of Equal Opportunity and Affirmative Action (EOAA).
+University employees (other than those listed above) will seek to keep information related to reports the information private, but they are required to share the information with the Equal Opportunity & Title IX Office.

 The Equal Opportunity Associate has a duty to respond to sexual misconduct and will consider requests for confidentiality.
-In cases involving students accused of sexual misconduct (called "respondents"), EOAA will only begin investigating the report after receiving verbal or written confirmation that the complainant wishes to initiate an investigation, except in limited cases where campus safety is threatened.
+In cases involving students accused of sexual misconduct (called "respondents"), the Equal Opportunity & Title IX Office will only begin investigating the report after receiving verbal or written confirmation that the complainant wishes to initiate an investigation, except in limited cases where campus safety is threatened.
 Specific factors considered in these decisions include, but are not limited to whether the respondent is alleged to have used a weapon while committing prohibited conduct; whether the respondent is alleged to have used force while committing prohibited conduct; and whether the respondent has been alleged or found to have committed prohibited conduct against other complainants.